ALS Nutrition |

 Stay Hydrated

-People living with ALS often struggle to consume the recommended 8-10 cups of liquid every day.
-Reasons may include choking when drinking water and wanting to minimize trips to the bathroom.
-But staying hydrated is critical to staying healthy and avoiding dehydration symptoms such as constipation, weakness, headaches, and thicker saliva, which can make swallowing more difficult.
-Dark urine is usually a sign that you are dehydrated.
+People living with ALS often struggle to drink the recommended 8-10 cups of liquid every day.
+Reasons may include choking when drinking and not wanting to take as many trips to the bathroom.
+But staying hydrated is important for staying healthy.
+Dehydration can cause constipation, weakness, headaches, and thicker saliva, which can make swallowing harder.
+Dark urine is usually a sign that you aren’t drinking enough.

 |